 Mirr Ranch Group is the expert in buying and selling ranches with conservation values.
 A former public lands attorney, Ken Mirr has spent his career brokering open space and land conservation transactions, and consulting on conservation easements, exchanges, grazing issues and special use permits.
-In addition, ranch broker Woody Beardsley was a land use and conservation specialist with the Trust for Public Land, and ranch broker Ed Roberson has successfully brokered the sale of conservation ranches throughout Colorado, Wyoming, Montana, and Idaho.
+In addition, ranch broker Woody Beardsley was a land use and conservation specialist with the Trust for Public Land, and ranch broker Tommy Latousek headed up an award-winning land protection program at Mesa Land Trust and did habitat conservation projects on the Colorado River for American Rivers.
 We have extensive experience with conservation easements from legal, tax, management, and ecological standpoints.
 Our expertise expedites and streamlines the process, often saving a landowner money and preventing headaches.
 We can assist with these types of specific tasks and topics during the conservation easement process:

 - Making the decision whether conservation easements are appropriate for a landowner’s situation

 - Navigating the actual easement process, which can be complex involving appraisers, accountants, lawyers, ecologists, and other professionals

 - And finding conservation buyers.

 Quality habitat design and management are key to developing and perpetuating wildlife health on ranches.
 They’re also one of the most significant ways a landowner can enhance the overall value of a property.
 Mirr Ranch Group provides complete management services for the assessment, design, creation, and restoration of wildlife habitats and agricultural landscapes.
 We can design a wildlife recreation plan, assist in implementing that plan, and offer in-depth expertise through our partner Duffy Brown who is a renowned expert on wildlife habitat enhancement.